graasp/graasp/src/services/item/plugins/etherpad/README.md

 # graasp-plugin-etherpad

 This Fastify plugin implements the glue between the Etherpad external service and the Graasp platform.
-It exposes endpoints to manage Etherpad items in the Graasp object model, and provides authentication mapping between the permissions in Graasp to those in Etherpad.
+It exposes endpoints to manage Etherpad items in the Graasp object model, and provides authorization mapping between the permissions in Graasp to those in Etherpad.

 The plugin communicates with the Etherpad server through the [HTTP API](https://etherpad.org/doc/v1.8.18/#index_http-api).
 You may find the [Etherpad documentation](https://etherpad.org/doc/v1.8.18/) useful as well.

+We use our fork of the `etherpad-api` library at https://github.com/graasp/etherpad-api to facilitate the usage of the HTTP API in Typescript.

-### Prerequisites
+## Prerequisites

 An instance of the Etherpad (lite) server should be available on the network to this plugin.
 The list of options to connect to it is available [here](types.ts).